 How are States Reacting to the FDA Stance on CBD?

-Several states are playing it safe and have begun banning CBD additives in edibles.
+Several states are playing it safe and have begun banning CBD additives in edibles due to the FDA’s stance that CBD is illegal as a food additive.
 In a move that surprised many New Yorkers who were accustomed to enjoying CBD lattes, brownies, cocktails, meals, and more, the New York City Department of Health ordered multiple restaurants in the area to cease use of CBD as a food additive.
 The Department crackdown included embargoes on CBD food goods (meaning the goods cannot be sold) and warnings that fines would be imposed for violations.
 A spokesperson for the NYC Department of Health stated that, “[r]estaurants in New York City are not permitted to add anything to food or drink that is not approved as safe to eat.
 Until cannabidiol … is deemed safe as a food additive, the department is ordering restaurants not to offer products containing CBD.”

 Maine, a recreational use state, quickly followed suit by announcing a ban on CBD edibles.
 State environmental health inspectors instructed businesses that all foods, tinctures, and capsules containing CBD must be removed, as the Maine Department of Health and Human Services determined that CBD is not a federally approved food additive.
 Not to be left out, North Carolina is poised to follow suit.
 The North Carolina Department of Agriculture and Consumer Services is aligning itself with the FDA and mailing out warning letters demanding that businesses stop selling CBD edibles or face fines for violation.